xylar/shtns/README.md

 CHANGE LOG:
 -----------

+* v3.3.1  (25 Sep 2019)
+	- Different name for openmp and non-openmp version of shtns library for KNL.

 * v3.3  (26 Aug 2019)
 	- Faster (especially for analysis or for small sizes).
 	- New Fortran 2003 interface (thanks to T. Gastine).